About

 It provides students with an introduction to business including courses in accounting, marketing, finance, and human resource management and also incorporates significant student success activities.

-Upon successful completion, students may choose to apply to the Bachelor of Commerce degree program during the regular application period.
+Upon successful completion, students may choose to apply to the B.Comm. degree program during the regular application period.

 A first-year schedule sample